 Everyone has a favourite recipe in the book but for me it’s got to be the chocolate Earl Grey tartlet with orange liqueur crumble puffs.
 Jill explains that tea shops serving pastries in Paris are so tendance (trendy) and that Louis XIV was reputed to have loved tea as much as his mistresses.
 The book is full of these little anecdotes from history and I don’t know how, but reading the notes makes the cakes taste even better!

 The pictures are really vibrant and Jill writes as though she’s in the kitchen with you, encouraging you to give it a go.
-From macarons, “ a pastry with feet” to tarts and tartlets, eclairs and cream puffs, and the crème de la crème cakes – this book is crammed full of divinely delicious, sensationally yummy lush mouth-watering cake recipes…
+From macarons, “ a pastry with feet” to tarts and tartlets, eclairs and cream puffs, and the crème de la crème cakes – this book is crammed full of divinely delicious, yummy mouth-watering cake recipes…